SKGleba/psp2etoi/CONFIGURATION.md

  - eg `NVS_OP3_RWSIZE=0x0010` will set NVS operation 3 read/write size to 16 bytes

 ### NVS_OPx_INRAWH
- - data for nvs write, where `x` is the operation id - one of 0,1,2,3
+ - data for nvs write where `x` is the operation id - one of 0,1,2,3
  - data is `NVS_OPx_RWSIZE` bytes, in ascii, only one line!
  - eg `NVS_OP3_INRAWH=0000FFFF01FFFFFFFFFFFFFFFFFFFFFF` will set the NVS operation 3 write buffer to those 16 bytes